zahraghasemip/python_ml_datascience_course/README.md

 # Machine Learning & Data Science Project

-Welcome to the repository for my Machine Learning and Data Science course project!
+Welcome to my repository, where I showcase the practical application of the skills and knowledge I acquired from a recent Machine Learning and Data Science course.
 This repository showcases various techniques and practices I've learned, including data scraping, visualization, transformation, and more.

 ## Introduction